ethereum/js-ethereum-cryptography/README.md

 All pure-js cryptographic primitives normally used when developing Javascript / TypeScript applications and tools for Ethereum.

-**January 2022 update:** Version 1.0 of the package is out.
+**January 2022 update:** Version 1.0 of the package will be out soon.
 The module has been completely rewritten:

 - **6x smaller:** 4,000 lines of code instead of 22,438 (with all deps); 185KB instead of 755KB
 - 3 dependencies by one author instead of 38 by 5 authors